NoomiHu/EWMBench/README.md

 Our ground truth data is stored in the `gt_dataset` folder.
 This folder contains the standard datasets used to verify model accuracy.

-At the same time, we also provide test samples, which are located in the `test_dataset` folder.
-You can use these samples to test the performance of your algorithms or models.

-- **Ground Truth Dataset Path**: `gt_dataset`
-- **Test Sample Path**: `test_dataset`

-We have provided official ground-truth and test datasets as described above.
-Please make sure to reference the files in these paths correctly to ensure smooth model training and evaluation.
+For your reference, we also provide a sample set of the generated results .

-In addition to the official datasets, you may also use your own data.
-However, it is important to follow the required directory structure outlined below to ensure compatibility.
+It is important to follow the required directory structure outlined below to ensure compatibility.

 - **Ground Truth Data**